GideonLeGrange/mikrotik-java/README.md

 ## Getting the API

-I recommend using the Maven artifact from Maven Central using this dependency:
+Maven users can obtain the API using the artifact from Maven Central with this dependency:

 ```xml
 <dependency>